Frequently Asked Questions: SUNY Cortland Tobacco-free Policy1

 16. What is SUNY Cortland doing to help employees who want to quit using tobacco products?

 The Human Resources Office sends periodic emails highlighting insurance benefits and opportunities for employees.

-The FreshStart program has been running continuously since Spring 2012 to offer group support for those who are making the decision to quit.
-For those interested in joining the FreshStart program, contact Marie Blanden at firstname.lastname@example.org
+The FreshStart program was offered initially each semester beginning in 2012 to offer group support for those who are making the decision to quit.
+We also offered a Quit and Win Challengr during 2013-2014 to offer prize incentives (other than becoming tobacco free) for those who successfully ceased tobacco use.
+Anyone interested in participating in the FreshStart tobacco cessation program should contact Marie Blanden at firstname.lastname@example.org

 For more information, see the Need Help Quitting? section of this site.

 17. What is the SUNY Cortland doing to help students who want to quit using tobacco products?

 - SUNY Cortland's Student Health Service provides Nicotine Replacement Therapy.

 - The FreshStart (quit support group) program is open to students.